docsforadobe/illustrator-scripting-guide/docs/scripting/positioning.md

 ## Art item bounds

-Every page item object has three properties that use fixed rectangles to describe the object’s overall extent:
+Every page item object has three properties that use fixed rectangles to describe the object's overall extent:

-- The geometric bounds of a page item are the rectangular dimensions of the object’s bounding box, excluding stroke width.
+- The geometric bounds of a page item are the rectangular dimensions of the object's bounding box, excluding stroke width.
 - The visible bounds of a page item are the dimensions of the object, including any stroke widths.
 - The control bounds define the rectangular dimensions of the object, including in and out control points.